 I’m also committed to supporting LGBT fiction of all kinds, particularly gay mysteries and most especially inspiring fiction for LGBT teens.

 Espionage thrillers are a speciality of mine and I expect to be reviewing a great many of those, including Sybil Edmond’s recent The Lone Gladio and the shamelessly overlooked No WhereMan by Doug Williams.
 This later book, which takes a critical look at US politics and the dirty tricks, backdoor scheming and conspiracies of much of its intelligence community, had a hard time getting published and an even harder time getting reviewed.
-Fortunately, Book Club Reading List, with which I’m affiliated, has it on its list.
-Nice to see that someone noticed.
 This is exactly the kind of book I will be reviewing, a hidden gem that explores “how the thirst for power trumps the needs of the nation,” a book that has been overlooked but that clearly deserves mainstream attention.

 I’m currently reading the marvelous, Dosha Flight of the Russian Gypsies.
 This very stirring tale of Russian Gypsies struggling to survive in the aftermath of WWII belongs on this site because it explores the horrific sufferings of this very unique culture of peoples and does so from the faith perspective of their own Romany religion, an eclectic mix of Christianity, animism, and worship of the Divine Mother Goddess.
 How they have survived at all is indeed a mystery.
 That they are still so persecuted to this day, especially here in Central Europe, is indeed a crime worth investigating!